uelichueli/swiyu-admin-ch.github.io/_pages/introduction.md

 #### swiyu Check

-The swiyu Check App is the official mobile verifier application that will be provided by the FOITT.
-The App can be used to verify Swiss e-IDs in a face-to-face situation.
-The App can be used for verifying credentials that are stored in the swiyu wallet as well as  third-party wallets that are interoperable with the swiyu Trust Infrastructure.
-In the future, the Check App may also be able to verify credentials other than the e-ID.
+The swiyu Check app is the official mobile verifier application that will be provided by the FOITT.
+The app can be used to verify Swiss e-IDs in a face-to-face situation.
+The app can be used for verifying credentials that are stored in the swiyu wallet as well as  third-party wallets that are interoperable with the swiyu Trust Infrastructure.
+In the future, swiyu Check may also be able to verify credentials other than the e-ID.

 #### swiyu Generic Verifier